Why this method matters

 Notation: r_s = stock return, r_m = SPY return, r_s* = cleaned sector ETF return, r_u* = cleaned subsector ETF return.

 Example: if NVDA has β_m = 1.3 and SPY returns +1%, we expect NVDA to move +1.3% from market exposure alone.
 The leftover ε₁ goes to L2 (technology, XLK).
 What remains, ε₂, goes to L3 (semiconductors, SOXX).
-The final residual ε₃ is pure stock-specific return.
+The final residual ε₃ is the stock-specific return — what the three factor levels do not explain.

 Orthogonalization: why we clean the factors